sor16/ggKaplanMeier/README.md

-# ggKaplanMeyer
+# ggKaplanMeier
-A general method to generate Kaplan Meyer plots using ggplot2
+A general method to generate Kaplan Meier plots using ggplot2